ATLANTA ELECTROCUTION LAWYERS

 Our attorneys have years of experience helping electrical injury victims.
 If you or a loved one has suffered this type of injury, we understand the challenges you are facing.
 It is our job to investigate your case, find out who was at fault, and determine how much you should seek in compensation.

-We maintain a low caseload at the Stoddard Firm so we can dedicate our full resources to our clients.
+We maintain a low caseload at The Stoddard Firm so we can dedicate our full resources to our clients.
 We also offer consultations to give people an idea of what they might be facing when filing a claim.
-Not all firms are capable of devoting the time and money necessary to investigate and pursue serious electrical injury cases, but the Stoddard Firm is different.
-Our practice takes on the most serious of injury cases and often achieves significant positive results.
+Not all firms are capable of devoting the time and money necessary to investigate and pursue serious electrical injury cases, but The Stoddard Firm is different.
+Our practice takes on the most serious injury cases and often achieves significant positive results.
 We do not rest until our clients have been fully compensated for the losses they have sustained due to electrical injuries caused by someone else’s negligence.